 It is notable that the G6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the SL1 does not provide wifi capability.

-Both the SL1 and the G6 have been discontinued, but can regularly be found used on eBay.
+Both the SL1 and the G6 have been discontinued, but can regularly be found used on ebay.
 The SL1 was replaced by the Canon SL2, while the G6 was followed by the Panasonic G7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Panasonic G6 Manual.
+Further information on the features and operation of the SL1 and G6 can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Panasonic G6 Manual.

 So what is the bottom line?
 Is the Canon SL1 better than the Panasonic G6 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.